Nundah, Queensland: Education

-Nundah State School is a government primary (Prep-6) school for boys and girls at 41 Bage Street (27.4025°S 153.0583°E).
+Nundah State School is a government primary (Prep–6) school for boys and girls at 41 Bage Street (27.4025°S 153.0583°E).
 In 2017, the school had an enrolment of 714 students with 48 teachers (42 full-time equivalent) and 25 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

-Northgate State School is a government primary (Prep-6) school for boys and girls at 128 Amelia Street (27.3987°S 153.0708°E) in eastern Nundah.
+Northgate State School is a government primary (Prep–6) school for boys and girls at 128 Amelia Street (27.3987°S 153.0708°E) in eastern Nundah.
 In 2018, the school had an enrolment of 291 students with 26 teachers (18 full-time equivalent) and 15 non-teaching staff (9 full-time equivalent).

-St Joseph's School is a Catholic primary (Prep-6) school for boys and girls at 16 Leslie Street (27.4038°S 153.0568°E).
+St Joseph's School is a Catholic primary (Prep–6) school for boys and girls at 16 Leslie Street (27.4038°S 153.0568°E).
 In 2017, the school had an enrolment of 190 students with 20 teachers (13 full-time equivalent) and 13 non-teaching staff (6 full-time equivalent).

-Mary MacKillop College is a Catholic secondary (7-12) school for girls at 60 Bage Street (27.4038°S 153.0584°E).
+Mary MacKillop College is a Catholic secondary (7–12) school for girls at 60 Bage Street (27.4038°S 153.0584°E).
 In 2017, the school had an enrolment of 524 students with 40 teachers (39 full-time equivalent) and 18 non-teaching staff (15 full-time equivalent).
 It was formerly known as Corpus Christi College.

-There is no government secondary school in Nundah.
+There are no government secondary schools in Nundah.
 The nearest government secondary schools are Aviation High in Hendra and Wavell State High School in Wavell Heights.

 Help Employment & Training at 1176 Sandgate Road provides training for people with disabilities and assists with finding jobs.

 Amenities

 Shopping

 Nundah retails a traditional "shopping strip" commercial district, centred mainly along the section of Sandgate Road that has been bypassed by the Nundah Bypass.
 There are plenty of cafes and speciality shops, as well as some medical facilities.

-Nundah Village is a shopping mall on the north-east corner of Sandgate Road and Buckland Road is anchored by a Woolworths supermarket, which was opened in mid-2007, containing over 200 parking spots, a Subway store, a Coffee Club, and numerous other small shops.There are two hotels: the Prince of Wales Hotel and the Royal English Hotel.